Crossovers are important for a great sounding audio system whether in your home, car, or even boat. But what exactly is a crossover frequency?

 As tweeters can’t produce low frequency sound, they distort and can even be damaged by heavy bass.
 To prevent this, we can block unwanted sounds.
 (Shown is a typical frequency used at 3,500 Hz [3.5 KiloHertz]).

 The crossover frequency is the sound frequency point at which sounds after that will be greatly reduced, effectively blocking them.
-We use it as a reference point at which the output to a speaker (or the input to an amplifier, when using active crossovers) is reduced by 3 decibels (-3dB).
+We use it as a reference point at which the power output to a speaker (or the input to an amplifier, when using active crossovers) is reduced by 1/2.
+In engineering terms, this can be represented by units of decibels; in this case, 1/2 power is -3dB.

 Sometimes called the corner frequency or cutoff frequency, it’s used as a starting point in math calculations for audio design.